 Reston is a larger medium-sized town located in the state of Virginia.
 With a population of 61,411 people and 16 constituent neighborhoods, Reston is the 17th largest community in Virginia.

 Reston home prices are not only among the most expensive in Virginia, but Reston real estate also consistently ranks among the most expensive in America.

-Reston is a decidedly white-collar town, with fully 93.27% of the workforce employed in white-collar jobs, well above the national average.
+Reston is a decidedly white-collar town, with fully 93.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Reston is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Reston who work in management occupations (18.16%), computer science and math (11.50%), and sales jobs (9.25%).
+There are especially a lot of people living in Reston who work in management occupations (17.92%), computer science and math (11.99%), and business and financial occupations (10.34%).

 Also of interest is that Reston has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Reston is also a town of artists.
 Reston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Reston’s character.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.02% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.